naumenko-sa/crt/README.md

 * [Article: Cummings et al. 2017](http://stm.sciencemag.org/content/9/386/eaal5209)
 * [Manual](https://macarthurlab.org/2017/05/31/improving-genetic-diagnosis-in-mendelian-disease-with-transcriptome-sequencing-a-walk-through/)

-MendelianRNA-seq-DB supports stores junctions in a database, it allows:

-1. to process control BAM files (GTEX controls) once and reuse the database;
+MendelianRNA-seq-DB supports stores junctions in a database, it allows to process control BAM files (GTEX controls) once and reuse the database.
-2. increase the number of controls;
-3. decrease RAM usage.

 ## Methodology to discovering a pathogenic splicing event

 1. Generate 2 sets of splice junction positions from a collection of .bam files.
 One set is considered to be "healthy" and the other is considered to be "disease"
 2. Remove any shared splice junction positions from the "disease" set since variants causitive for disease are likely not present in a "healthy" population (keep in mind we are dealing with rare diseases)
 3. Remove splice sites from the "disease" set which have a low number of read counts and/or normalized read counts and thus can considered as noise
-4. Priortize and analyze remaining junctions which reside in genes related to this disease
+4. Prioritize and analyze remaining junctions which reside in genes related to this disease

 ## The number of controls